cirosantilli/x86-assembly-cheat/elf-hello-world.md

 -   380 0: `r_addend` = 0

 So in our example we conclude that the new address will be: `S + A` = `.data + 0`, and thus the first thing in the data section.

-### R_X86_64_PC32

-This is another common relocation method that does:

-    S + A - P

-on 4 bytes, where `P` is the current position of the Program Counter on the text segment, thus the `PC` on the name, A.K.A. the `RIP` register.

-This method is common in x86-64 because `RIP` relative addressing is very popular, and for it to work, the relocation must subtract the position `P`.

-Note that `%RIP` points to the *next* instruction: so it is common to use `A = -4` to remove the offset of the 4 byte address which is at the end of the instruction encoding:

-    X Y A A A A
-    Next insruction <-- RIP

-### Relocation methods

-GNU adds 8 and 16 bit relocations as an extension to the ELF extandard, which it calls with names like `R_X86_64_16`.